MaudeDavidLab/CGRB-Tutorial-/README.md

 # David Lab computing resources

-## Getting Setup
+## Getting Setup - FOLLOW Setup.py
-Follow Setup.pdf.
 In this you will:
 - Get a CGRB account
 - Get a terminal (Either Moba (which I suggest) or Putty)
 - Map your network drive.
 If you don't want to: